Udall Foundation Native American Congressional Internship

 The Native American Congressional Internship Program provides American Indian and Alaska Native students with the opportunity to gain practical experience with the federal legislative process in order to understand first-hand the government-to-government relationship between Tribes and the federal government.
 The Udall Foundation arranges placements for law students, graduate students, and undergraduates.
 Benefits – Housing, a living allowance, transportation to and from Washington, D.C., and an educational stipend of $1,200.

 The American Bar Foundation sponsors an annual program of summer research fellowships to interest undergraduate students from diverse backgrounds in pursuing graduate study in the social sciences.
 The summer program is designed to introduce students to the rewards and demands of a research-oriented career in the field of law and social science.
 Eligible are individuals who will add diversity to the field of law and social science.
 Applications will be considered only from sophomores and juniors.
 Applicants must have a GPA of at least 3.0 and be moving toward an academic major in the social sciences or humanities.
-The students will work at the American Bar Foundation’s offices in Chicago, IL for 35 hours a week for a period of 8 weeks, typically from early June to late July.
+The students will work at the American Bar Foundation’s offices in Chicago, IL from 9 am- 5 pm during the week for a period of 8 weeks.
 Each student will receive a stipend of $3,600.

 Congressional Budget Office Summer Internship Program